The Stukeleys

 The Stukeleys is a civil parish in the district of Huntingdonshire, in Cambridgeshire, England, consisting of the villages of Great Stukeley and Little Stukeley, and the new settlement of Alconbury Weald being built on the old RAF Alconbury site.
 The parish lies just north-west of Huntingdon.
 As well as the two villages, the parish also includes Huntingdon racecourse.

+Geography

 The East Coast Main Line runs across the eastern edge of the parish.

-The A14 road runs south-east to north-west across the western half of the parish and has junction with the A1 road just outside the western border of the parish.
+The A14 road, until 2022, ran south-east to north-west across the western half of the parish and the dual-carriageway has junction with the A1 road just outside the western border of the parish, although the Alconbury grade-separated intersection was built in December 1964, by A. Monk Ltd. The 6.5 miles Huntingdon - Godmanchester bypass was also built by A. Monk Ltd, of Padgate for £6m from on Monday 4 June 1973, to finish in the summer of 1975.
+The dual-carriageway bypass opened as the A604 on Tuesday 30 September 1975, for Huntingdonshire County Council.

 Cambridgeshire County Council has its headquarters at New Shire Hall on the Alconbury Weald development in the parish.